atomicflag/lighthouse-manager/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

----

-## License

-This project is currently unlicensed.
-Until a license file is added, all rights are reserved.

-Once a license is chosen (e.g. MIT, Apache-2.0), add the corresponding `LICENSE` and/or `LICENSE-*` files to the repository root and update the `[package]` section in `Cargo.toml` with `license = "MIT OR Apache-2.0"`.